-BACKGROUND: Many office-based assessment tools are used by occupational therapists to predict fitness to drive.
-PURPOSE: To appraise psychometric properties of such tools, specifically predictive validity for on-road performance.
-METHODS: A literature search was conducted to identify assessment tools and studies involving on-road outcomes (behind-the-wheel evaluation, crashes, traffic violations).
-Using a standardized appraisal process, reviewers rated each tool's psychometric properties, including its predictive validity with on-road performance.
-FINDINGS: Seventeen measures met the inclusion criteria.
-Evidence suggests many tools do not have cutoff scores linked with on-road outcomes, although some had stronger evidence than others.
+Background.
+Many office-based assessment tools are used by occupational therapists to predict fitness to drive.
+Purpose.
+To appraise psychometric properties of such tools, specifically predictive validity for on-road performance.
+Methods.
+A literature search was conducted to identify assessment tools and studies involving on-road outcomes (behind-the-wheel evaluation, crashes, traffic violations).
+Using a standardized appraisal process, reviewers rated each tool's psychometrric properties, including its predictive validity with on-road performance.
+Findings.
+Seventeen measures met the inclusion criteria.
+Evidence suggests many tools do not have cut-off scores linked with on-road outcomes, although some had stronger evidence than others.
 Implications.
 When making a determination regarding driver fitness, clinicians should consider the psychometric properties of the tool as well as existing evidence concerning its utility in predicting on-road performance.
 Caution is warranted in using any one office-based tool to predict driving fitness; rather, a multifactorial-based assessment approach that includes physical, cognitive, and visual-perceptual components, is recommended.